Ottmar Hitzfeld: Second spell

-Hitzfeld had an offer to take over the reins of the German national team, but preferred to take a break from the game.
+Hitzfeld had an offer to take over the reins of the Germany national team, but preferred to take a break from the game.
 On 1 February 2007, following the sacking of Felix Magath, he returned to Bayern Munich.
 His first match back was a 3–0 loss against 1.
 FC Nürnberg.
 Hopes that he might lead Bayern to another championship, despite trailing by eight points with 15 games remaining, were not fulfilled, though.
 Eventually, Bayern finished fourth, thereby failing to qualify for the Champions League for the first time in more than a decade.
 A multimillion spending spree before the new season helped Hitzfeld to lead the club to a new phase of domestic dominance, winning the DFB-Ligapokal, the DFB-Pokal, and the league championship.
 After several high wins and many draws, Bayern's UEFA Cup campaign ended in the semifinal with a humbling 4–0 defeat by eventual winner Zenit St. Petersburg.
 During the season, Hitzfeld had announced that he would not be available for another season at the helm and Jürgen Klinsmann became his successor at Bayern.
 His final match was a 4–1 win against Hertha BSC.